NRLParticipation/NRL-Cookbook/docs/club-committee/annual-budget.md

 ---

-## Low complexity: Quick Budget Outline Prompt
+## Low complexity: Quick budget outline prompt

 Use this when you need a fast draft for committee review.